 (a) the charge attaches to each separate lot or parcel; and

-(b) the amount secured by the charge on an individual lot or parcel is the amount that bears to the total amount of the unpaid tax the same proportion that the unimproved value of the lot or parcel bears to the total unimproved value of the land.
+(b) the amount secured by the charge on an individual lot or parcel is the amount that bears to the total amount of the unpaid tax the same proportion that the taxable value of the lot or parcel bears to the total taxable value of the land.

 (8) However, this section does not apply in relation to land owned by, or vested in the State, or any agency or instrumentality of the State, or a local government or any other public statutory authority.

-[Section 76 amended by No. 31 of 2008 s.
-5 and 26.]
+[Section 76 13 amended by No. 31 of 2008 s.
+5 and 26; No. 29 of 2012 s.
+42(4).]

 77. Charge on land to secure stamp duty